An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: Preliminaries

-This energy is minimised by solving the projected linear system $(\mathcal{X}^\top_{\neq k} \mathcal{A} \mathcal{X}_{\neq k}) \mathrm{vec}(X_k) = \mathcal{X}^\top_{\neq k} \mathrm{vec}(\mathcal{B})$ iteratively for each $k$.
-However, when employing an ALS, it is important to ensure that the projectors are not degenerate.
 This issue arises in particular when dealing with indefinite block matrices, like those in the KKT system.
 Consequently, standard ALS solvers are inadequate for solving the KKT system arising in an interior-point method.
 A way to overcome this limitation is by employing a Block-AMEn scheme, akin to the approach in~\cite{Benner2016, Benner2020}.
-This is accomplished by representing the solution in a block tensor-train format.
+This is accomplished by representing the solution in a block tensor-train format and by jointly optimising over multiple solution components simultaneously, which prevents the projected matrix from becoming singular.

 \begin{definition}[Block Tensor-Train] A set of tensors $\mathcal{W}_{\ell} \in \mathbb{R}^{\times^d_{j=1} n_j}, \ell \in \mathbb{N}^+$ in block tensor-train format with some $k=1,\ldots,d$ has entries